-Sudden increase in muscle and weight; increase in aggression and combativeness; violence (“roid rage”); hallucinations; jaundice; purple or red spots on body, inside mouth or nose; swelling of feet or lower legs (edema); tremors; and bad breath.
-For women, breast reduction, enlarged clitoris, facial hair and baldness, deepened voice.
+Sudden increase in muscle and weight; increase in aggression and combativeness; violence (“roid rage”); hallucinations; jaundice; purple or red spots on the body, inside mouth or nose; swelling of feet or lower legs (edema); tremors; and bad breath.
+For women, breast reduction, enlarged clitoris, facial hair, and baldness, deepened voice.

 For men: enlarged nipples and breasts, testicle reduction, enlarged prostate, baldness.